daniel-isidro/master_kschool/master_class_33.md

 Neurons are the components of the output y. b and y have the same size

 Every layer changes the size of the input.
 A neural network is a series of layers. y is the dense layer

+Every layer usually has less neurons than the previous one

 Training process: backpropragation algorythm, specifically gradient descent algorythms